-In this post I will show you how to use the Astra WordPress theme and Gutenberg block editor to build your website.
+In this post I’ll show you how to use the Astra WordPress theme and Gutenberg block editor to build your website using Starter Templates.

 Why I Chose Astra WordPress Theme and Gutenberg